vippsas/vipps-psp-api/vipps-psp-api-faq.md

 It could also be that the user has not added his/her new card in Vipps.

+To find out more: Contact the card issuer.

 ## Is there a unique PSP ID for all merchants?

 No, the PSP ID is unique for the PSP and used for all the PSP's merchants.